envision-projects/envision-projects.github.io/content/mechanical/3d-printing.md

 ## Making

-- objects
+* objects
-- stuff
+* stuff
-- projects
+* projects
-- important information
+* important information
-- test addition for showcase
+* test addition for showcase

 {{< tip "warning">}}
 3d printers are hot, try not to burn yourself
 {{< /tip>}}

+test

 ## Resources

 Some potential resources you might find on the internet:

 {{< youtube "RgECxaxUIb0">}}